Ancient Egyptian race controversy

 Illustration from the Book of Gates depicting four ethnic groups being led by the god Horus (not pictured) into the afterworld based on a wall painting in the tomb of Seti I, a pharaoh of the 19th dynasty.
 From left to right: an Egyptian, an Asiatic, a Nubian, and a Libyan.
 It is based on an illustration from Richard Lepsius (1849–1856).
 In the tomb each group is repeated four times for a total of sixteen figures.
 The representation of ethnic groups in Egyptian iconography has been a source of dispute among scholars.

-The question of the race of the ancient Egyptians was raised historically as a product of the early racial concepts of the 18th and 19th centuries, and was linked to models of racial hierarchy primarily based on craniometry and anthropometry.
+The question of the race of the people of ancient Egypt was raised historically as a product of the early racial concepts of the 18th and 19th centuries, and was linked to models of racial hierarchy primarily based on craniometry and anthropometry.
 A variety of views circulated about the racial identity of the Egyptians and the source of their culture.

-Some scholars argued that ancient Egyptian culture was influenced by other Afroasiatic-speaking populations in North Africa, the Horn of Africa, or the Middle East, while others pointed to influences from various Nubian groups or populations in Europe.
-In more recent times, some writers continued to challenge the mainstream view, some focusing on questioning the race of specific notable individuals, such as the king represented in the Great Sphinx of Giza, the native Egyptian pharaoh Tutankhamun, the Egyptian queen Tiye, and the Greek Ptolemaic queen Cleopatra VII.
+Some scholars argued that ancient Egyptian culture was influenced by other Afroasiatic-speaking populations in North Africa, the Horn of Africa, or West Asia, while others pointed to influences from various Nubian groups or populations in Europe.
+In more recent times, some writers continued to challenge the mainstream view, some focusing on questioning the race of specific notable individuals, such as the pharaoh represented in the Great Sphinx of Giza, the native Egyptian pharaoh Tutankhamun, the Egyptian queen Tiye, and the Greek Ptolemaic queen Cleopatra VII.

-In 2025, the UNESCO International Scientific Committee published a review of their 1974 publication "General History of Africa."
-This review "was crafted as an alternative to the Eurocentric views of world history".
-The Chair of the Scientific Committee, Augustin Holl, stated that Ancient Egypt had African and Eurasian populations, with the updated review section stating that recent data has repositioned Upper Egypt as the origin for the political unifying movement and "marked by the political breakthrough of kingdoms of the south towards the north, integrating cultural traits into the process."
-Several scholars in the volume also cited anthropological, linguistic, genetic and archaeological evidence which identified close affinities between Upper Egyptian populations and Sub Saharan groups.

-Mainstream Western scholars reject the notion that Egypt was a "white" or "black" civilization; they maintain that applying modern notions of black or white races to ancient Egypt is anachronistic.
-In addition, scholars reject the notion implicit in a black or white Egypt hypothesis that ancient Egypt was racially homogeneous; instead, skin colour varied between the peoples of Lower Egypt, Upper Egypt, and Nubia, who rose to power in various eras of ancient Egypt.
+Mainstream Western scholars reject the notion that Egypt was a "white" or "black" civilization; They maintain that applying modern notions of black or white races to ancient Egypt is anachronistic.
+In addition, scholars reject the notion—implicit in a black or white Egypt hypothesis—that ancient Egypt was racially homogeneous; instead, skin colour varied between the peoples of Lower Egypt, Upper Egypt, and Nubia, who rose to power in various eras of ancient Egypt.
 Within Egyptian history, despite multiple foreign invasions, the demographics were not shifted substantially by large migrations.
-Other scholars have suggested there may have been a gradual period of demographic change from Syria-Palestine, via the eastern Delta region.
+Other scholars have suggested there may have been a gradual period of demographic change from Syria via the eastern Delta region.